maxnachlinger/apollo-server/docs/source/WIP/getting-started.md

 Now that we've defined the _structure_ of our data, we can define the data itself.

 Apollo Server can fetch data from any source you connect to (including a database, a REST API, a static object storage service, or even another GraphQL server).
-For the purposes of this tutorial, we'll just hardcode some example data.
+For the purposes of this tutorial, we'll hardcode our example data.

 Add the following to the bottom of `index.ts`: